M2vH/favicon/_samples/breaking-jekyll.md

 ---
 layout: default
 title: CAUTION
-description: This will wreak the layout.
+description: This will wreak 'the' layout.
 permalink: samples/breaking-jekyll.html
 ---
 ## DON'T DO THIS